-Other key findings from our 2019 survey include:
+Other key findings from our 2020 survey include:

 As with any purchase, looking into all of your options before you head to the checkout can save you not only a few dollars, but a bit of back and forth between the store, particularly if you have a fussy baby or need something specific for your bub.
 Some providers offer hybrid models that convert from a bouncer to a baby seat, while other models acquire some assembly, which may impact on how likely you are to take it home with you.
-Additionally, keeping an eye on your budget will also influence which brand and product you walk out the door with, meaning there’s plenty to factor in to your next purchase.
+Additionally, keeping an eye on your budget will also influence which brand and product you walk out the door with, meaning there’s plenty to factor into your next purchase.

-This report was written by Canstar Blue’s Home & Lifestyle Content Lead, Megan Birot.
-She’s an expert on household appliances, health & beauty products, as well as all things grocery and shopping.
-When she’s not writing up our research-based ratings reports, Megan spends her time helping consumers make better purchase decisions, whether it’s at the supermarket, other retailers, or online, highlighting the best deals and flagging anything you need to be aware of.
+This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
+She’s an expert on household appliances, grooming products and all things grocery and shopping.
+In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.